 - As puppies, Cava-lons require constant attention from their owners.
 If they don’t get this, they can develop nervous and destructive habits.

 - Cava-lons can have a feisty demeanor if they are mistreated.
 If you have children running around the house, then make sure that they are respectful of your Cava-lon.

 - Cava-lon puppies are affected by their environment.
-It’s important that you raise them in a positive, loving home.
+You must raise them in a positive, loving home.

 Physical Traits of the Cava-lon